dylanrenwick/braingolf/README.md

 Exceptions:

     0-9 will not be treated as literals if placed directly after the @ operator, in which case they will be parsed to a number, and the @ will pop and print that many characters

+When a Braingolf program first starts, 3 stacks are created.

 Detailed run-through of an example: